Skip to content

 Manage and Respond to Customer Reviews

 For negative reviews, follow the LEARN approach: Listen to the concern, Empathise with the customer, Apologise if appropriate, Respond with a solution, and Never argue publicly.
-This shows potential customers that you value feedback and care about customer satisfaction.
+This shows potential customers that you value feedback and care about satisfaction.

 Leverage Google Posts and Updates

-Use different post types strategically:
+Use different post types with purpose:

 • What's New posts for general updates and announcements